gdsc-jssstu/CipherBox/CONTRIBUTING.md

-# Welcome to Student Study Manager contributing guide <!-- omit in toc -->
+# Welcome to CipherBox contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [CipherBox](https://github.com/gdsc-jssstu/CipherBox) 🎇✨